bytesentry/ACTrigger/README.md

 Designed to work alongside Decal rather than replace it, ACTrigger focuses on providing information that's easy to see during combat while remaining lightweight and highly configurable.

-ACTrigger is a real-time trigger and combat overlay for **Asheron's Call** that combines a Decal plugin with a modern Avalonia UI.
-It provides configurable sound triggers, scrolling combat text, incoming damage notifications, and a debuff overlay that tracks the effects you apply to your current target.

-Designed to work alongside Decal rather than replace it, ACTrigger focuses on providing information that's easy to see during combat while remaining lightweight and highly configurable.

 ---

 # Features